1outsyde/OutsydeCapture/replit.md

 Tier badges are displayed on photographer cards in the Discover screen.

+## Safe Area Patterns
+- **Tab screens**: Use `ScreenScrollView`, `ScreenFlatList`, or `ScreenKeyboardAwareScrollView` - these use `useScreenInsets()` which requires being inside a tab navigator
+- **Modal screens**: Use regular `ScrollView` with manual `useSafeAreaInsets()` - modals are outside the tab navigator so `useBottomTabBarHeight()` will crash
+- DataContext Session uses `time` field (not startTime/endTime), status: "upcoming" | "completed" | "cancelled"

 ## Recent Changes
+- Merged vendors functionality into existing tabs:
+  - Shopping bag icon in Home header opens Cart/Orders modal
+  - Sessions/Upcoming tab shows "Orders In Progress" section
+  - Removed Vendors tab (now 5 bottom tabs: Home, Search, Upcoming, Messages, Account)
+- Created CartOrdersScreen with cart items and order history
+- Added Orders In Progress section to SessionsScreen
 - Transformed Discover tab into Home tab with social media-style feed
 - Added Post and Comment data structures with mock posts from photographers
 - Implemented Instagram-style feed with post cards, images, captions, likes, and comments